brianfiszman/nestjs-onion-architecture-boilerplate/README.md

 ```
 ### - Application

-It works as an entry point to handle the requests using Routers and Controllers in our case.
 This layer should limit your responsibilities to the following tasks
 1. Execute access control policies (authentication, authorization, etc.)
 2. validating user input